bitagoras/xtype/README.md

 Grammar
 -------

-The grammar is entirely defined and explained by graphical figures.
-The green boxes require nested grammar rules.
+The grammar is fully defined and explained by a graphical representation.
+Green boxes require nested grammar rules.
 Red round boxes represent data to be written.
-Single non-italic black characters in those red boxes are stored directly as ASCII characters.
+Single non-italic black characters in these red boxes are stored directly as ASCII characters.
 Red symbols in the red boxes are placeholders for certain other ASCII characters, as shown.

 <p align="center"><img src="figures/xtype_file.png"></p>
 <p align="center"><img src="figures/xtype_element.png"></p>